Thadah/NSPlugins/README.md

 This plugin will make a player drop all its inventory in the form of a bag when they die, so that they can be 'looted'.
 However, this will not make the player drop the money they have.

+## World Item Container Plugin

+This plugin will spawn a list of items inside a container for players to find and loot.
+It must be configured in sh_plugin.lua to add the item lists and container models, in PLUGIN.itemTable and PLUGIN.containerModel.

+All other configurations can be done inside NutScript.